NedimHodzic/COMS-352/README.md

 # COMS-352
-This repository contains homework assignments from COM S 352: Introduction to Operating Systems at Iowa State University, taken my Junior year.
+This repository contains homework assignments from COM S 352: Introduction to Operating Systems at Iowa State University, taken in my Junior year.